Monitor Schedule Performance with Reports

 Sometimes you may feel as if your projects need to be hooked up to life support in order to survive.
 That may or may not be the case depending upon your particular circumstances.
 But, there is a project plan tool you can use that can help prevent a project from slipping into a coma.
 This project tool is called a Milestone Report.
 The Milestone Report does just that…it reports out on milestones that have been reached, are about to be reached, or may even be running behind on a project.

-There are a number of useful applications of this project plan tool:
+There are a number of useful applications for this reportl:

 - Identify Resource Constraints: A common theme you hear across most companies is that there are not enough people to get the work done.
 It’s almost as if everyone has gone to the same class somewhere where they learned to say “we can’t do this because we don’t have enough people” as the first words out of their mouths.
 Sometimes this may be the case.
 Often it is not quite true.
 People may feel as if they don’t have enough time to get the work done, but with a bit of focus and careful planning they can pull it off.
 One of the benefits of the Milestone report is that it can objectively identify those legitimate circumstances where a resource or team is so taxed that they really can’t get everything done that needs to be accomplished.

-- Identify Problems with Project Coordination: A second benefit of using the Milestone report as a project plan tool is that it can help identify problems with project coordination.
+- Identify Problems with Project Coordination: A second benefit of using the Milestone reportl is that it can help identify problems with project coordination.
 What can occur on most projects is that a key deliverable may be finished.
 But, it stalls out because the next team was not aware that it was ready.
 This can cause a delay of hours, days, and sometimes weeks as something sits on the shelf waiting to be worked on.
 The milestone report can eliminate this from happening as everyone will know the exact date that a key deliverable will be complete.

 - Uncover Cost and Budget Issues Early On: A budget can quickly be blown if the project manager does not stay on top of the expenditure details.
 A few modifications to this report will enable everyone to know whether project expenses are on track or if they need to be reined in a bit.